phillip-kruger/phillip-kruger.github.io/_posts/2018-08-08-microprofile_config.md

     private String myServiceHostname;
 ```

-The system will first see if there are a System property with the key ```myservice.hostname```, if not it will try Environment variables, then all ```microprofile-config.property``` files on the classpath.
+The system will first see if there is a System property with the key ```myservice.hostname```, if not it will try Environment variables, then all ```microprofile-config.property``` files on the classpath.
 If it could not find it anywhere, it will fallback to the ```defaultValue``` in the annotation.

 # Your own config source.

 You can also provide your own config source(s) and define the load order for that source.
 The Config Api uses [SPI](Service Provider Interfaces) to load all config sources, so it's pretty easy to create your own.

-For example, say we want a source that loads first (i.e. event before System properties) and we store those config value in memory, we can write a class that extends ```org.eclipse.microprofile.config.spi.ConfigSource```:
+For example, say we want a source that loads first (i.e. event before System properties) and we store that config value in memory, we can write a class that extends ```org.eclipse.microprofile.config.spi.ConfigSource```:

 ```java